 Kellet Road, Carnforth LA5 9LR

 The church is in a modern Romanesque style.
-Contemporary with Liverpool RC Cathedral, architecturally it is very old-fashioned for its date.
-Silver-grey brick with round-arched window openings, roof of interlocking clay tiles and a low SW tower with a shallow pyramidal roof.
+Contemporary with Liverpool Metropolitan Cathedral, architecturally it is very old-fashioned for its date.
+Silver-grey brick with round-arched window openings, roof of interlocking clay tiles and a low southwest tower with a shallow pyramidal roof.

 There is a parish hall of 1955 to the north and a modern brick presbytery attached to the rear of the church.

 Architect: Wilfred C. Mangan

 Conservation Area: No